forynski/jax-pid-nn/README.md

 ### Deployment on 7.47M Real Tracks

-This section validates the XGBoost models (trained on simulated Pb–Pb data) on **7,473,918 raw LHC23 tracks** from run 544122.
+This section validates the XGBoost models trained on reconstructed (simulated + detector noise effect added) Pb–Pb data on **7,473,918 raw LHC23 tracks** from run 544122.
 The goal is to test robustness to real detector effects, saturation, and sim-to-real domain gaps.

 #### Dataset Characteristics